Read about how Linked Data and semantic technology can enrich data and pave the way to advanced analytics.

-The financial services sector is using big data to improve risk management, detect fraud and track consumer behavior, in order to keep up with compliance standards and increase customer satisfaction and revenues.
+The financial services sector has also started using big data to enhance risk management, detect fraud and track consumer behavior in order to keep up with compliance standards and increase customer satisfaction and revenues.

 In fraud detection, financial institutions deploy big data analytics to compare data from various sources – including location, shopping patterns and previous transactions – to flag inconsistencies and take immediate actions.
 Predictive analytics tools develop world models and patterns to prevent fraud.

-Such applications can benefit from data sources and resources like:
+Such applications can benefit from data sources and resources such as:

 Fraud undoubtedly costs the industry a lot of losses, but failure to comply with regulations creates a potential for even greater liabilities in the form of hefty fines from governing authorities.
 As far as regulatory compliance and risk management are concerned, the financial services industry has been increasingly banking on big data solutions to swiftly and efficiently abide by the rules of the game, which have been changing frequently with the tightened supervisory monitoring in the wake of the 2008 crisis.